biretaye/planet-assessment/README.md

 Output file is written by iterating througb these files and rearranging the formatting as specified.
 When writing the output file, default values are assigned for missing element vaues.

+More details are included as comments in the code.